aayushmau5/phoenix.aayushsahu.com/README.md

 Make a blog post on demystifying phoenix(going deep into how everything works, macros, plugs, etc.)

 The need to understand how each piece fit together

+## How everything needs to fit together

+On "main" channel, when we update the view count, send a pubsub message to "update:main-page-view-count" topic, and when we receive this, update viewcount.
+We also need to update rt view count, so send message to "update:rt-main-page-view-count", and update.

+Similarly for blogs